climatescope/cs-datapipeline/README.md

 ```

 ### Charts
+#### absolute
+`absolute` charts refer to values that are not encoded, and thus don't rely on the answer definition.
+An example is Foreign Investment, which is stored in `subindicators.csv` as `Foreign Investment: 0.92`
+These chart types have a unit.

 #### answer
 `answer` charts are indicators with a single answer that is encoded in the subindicator file.
 An example is Utility Privatisation, which can be answered with yes / no / somewhat, but is stored in `subindicators.csv` as `Utility Privatisation: 1`.